20akshay00/godot-wii-input/docs/setup/connecting.rst

 Connecting the Wiimotes
 =======================

-To begin using the extension, we first need to setup a global autoload which is a :ref:`GDWiimoteServer <class_GDWiimoteServer>` node.
-This node is responsible for managing all Wiimote connections and polling.
-In what follows, we refer to Godot's in-editor project preview as well as the exported game as the *session*.
+In what follows, we refer to any instance of the game whether debug or exported as the *session*.

-An important thing to note is that GDWiiInput expects all remotes (and their expansions) to be connected to the PC **at the start of the session**.
+GDWiiInput manages all Wiimote connections and input polling through the engine singleton :ref:`GDWiimoteServer <class_GDWiimoteServer>.`.
+An important thing to note is that the server expects all remotes (and their expansions) to be connected to the PC **at the start of the session**.

+The session typically begins by scanning for connected (or discoverable, based on the OS) Wiimotes using :ref:`GDWiimoteServer.connect_wiimotes() <class_GDWiimoteServer_method_connect_wiimotes>` over a few seconds.
 The Wiimote uses Bluetooth, making PC connection possible.
 However, it communicates using some non-standard and outdated Bluetooth protocols, which can cause inconsistent behavior across operating systems.

-The session typically begins by scanning for connected (or discoverable, based on the OS) Wiimotes using :ref:`GDWiimoteServer.connect_wiimotes() <class_GDWiimoteServer_method_connect_wiimotes>` over a few seconds.
-The specifics of how to make the Wiimote discoverable to the function is described below.

 Linux
 -----